-Our study also extends the work of \cite{koshiyama2019avoiding} on the use of total least squares (TLS) of \cite{golub1980analysis} for optimally combining signals on a univariate return.
+Our study extends the work of \cite{koshiyama2019avoiding} on the use of total least squares (TLS) \citep{golub1980analysis} for optimally combining signals for a univariate return.
 Their original study focused on a novel objective function for return prediction.
-While most research analysts will seek to find a good forecast for future returns via methods such as ordinary least squares (OLS), or in the nonlinear context, via a large suite of machine learning-based methods, \cite{koshiyama2019avoiding, firoozye2020optimal} argued that if the goal is to maximize the Sharpe ratio of trading strategy, then this can be achieved through a linear combination of signals that maximizes the correlation between their combination and return.
+While most research analysts will seek to find a good forecast for future returns via methods such as ordinary least squares (OLS), or in the nonlinear context, via a large suite of machine learning-based methods, \cite{koshiyama2019avoiding, firoozye2020optimal} argue that if the goal is to maximize the Sharpe ratio of trading strategy, then this can be achieved through a linear combination of signals that maximizes the correlation between their combination and the returns.
 In the linear context, the solution to this problem comes out via TLS, which is an errors-in-variables formulation of regression.
 TLS has been well-studied primarily among numerical analysts and is used less formally on trading desks of investment banks and hedge funds, typically under the moniker of PCA regression.
-Given the close relation between TLS and CCA, our work extends this research towards a multivariate context, which is more relevant for problems in portfolio selection.
+Given the close relation between TLS and CCA, our work extends this research to a multivariate context, which is more relevant for problems in portfolio selection.

 The remainder of the paper is organized as follows.
-Section \ref{sec:2} gives the description of the dynamic portfolio selection problem.
-Section \ref{sec:3} provides the financial interpretation of our optimizer with CCA and details our proposed estimation approach.
-Section \ref{sec:empirical} describes the empirical methodology and presents the results of the out-of-sample backtest exercise with Fama-French equity sorted portfolios.
+Section \ref{sec:2} gives the description of our dynamic portfolio selection problem.
+Section \ref{sec:3} provides the financial interpretation of our optimal portfolio policy with CCA and details our proposed estimation approach.
+Section \ref{sec:empirical} describes the empirical methodology and presents the results of the out-of-sample backtest experiments with Fama-French equity sorted portfolios.
 Section \ref{sec:conclusion} concludes.
 Appendix \ref{appendix:figures}--\ref{appendix:proofofprop} contain all the figures, tables, and additional mathematical derivations.